benwzj/benwzj.github.io/_posts/2020-01-14-Liquid template.md

 ---
 layout: post
-title: "Introduce Liquid Template Language"
+title: Liquid Template Language
 date: 2020-01-14
-categories: HTML
+categories: Language
-tags: Template Overview Jekyll
+tags: Liquid Jekyll Website Shopify
 ---

 ## What is Liquid

-Liquid is an open-source template language integrated.
-It can be used to add dynamic content to webpages, and to create a wide variety of custom web templates.
+Liquid is an open-source template language created by Shopify and written in Ruby.

+Liquid is the backbone of Shopify themes and is used to load dynamic content on storefronts.
+Jekyllm use Liquid to create HTML content.

 Liquid uses a combination of **objects**, **tags**, and **filters** inside template files to display dynamic content.